 UNIVERSITY OF WISCONSIN River Falls

-Attendees selected a bowl handcrafted by local artists, and enjoyed a sample of soup donated by area restaurants.
-Soups were provided by Bo's-N-Mine, Coach's Bar & Grill, Copper Kettle, Dish & The Spoon Café, Earth Angels, Grateful Bread, Junior's Bar & Grill, Perkins Family Restaurant, Sodexo Dining Services, South Fork Café, West Wind Supper Club and the Whole Earth Co-op.
+Savory soup was provided by Bo's-N-Mine, Coach's Bar & Grill, Copper Kettle, Dish & The Spoon Café, Earth Angels, Grateful Bread, Junior's Bar & Grill, Perkins Family Restaurant, Sodexo Dining Services, South Fork Café, West Wind Supper Club and the Whole Earth Co-op.

-Bowls for the event were handmade by both local students and artists.
+As participants dined, the Stolen Moments Jazz Quartet and the River Falls High School Choral Department performed.
+Artists, educators and students created the bowls for the event.
 Contributors included Doug Johnson, Ingrid Bjerstedt-Rogers, Bob Fritz, S.C.
-Rolf, Diane Webster, Bob Brodersen, Wendy Olson, John Onkka, Ben Gavin, Jay Jensen, Kurt Wild, Jennifer King, Mark Tomlinson, Dan Nistler, Scott Zeinert, Randy Johnston's class at UW River Falls, Anne Buchholz's class at The Renaissance Academy, River Falls High School Pottery classes by Gina Pedriana-Basche and Wynn Davis, Beth Kenseth's class at Meyer Middle School and Greenwood Teacher's Pottery Class by Robin Kelley.
+Rolf, Diane Webster, Bob Brodersen, Wendy Olson, Jay Jensen, Kurt Wild, Jennifer King, Mark Tomlinson, Dan Nitzler, Scott Zeinert, Randy Johnston's class at UW-River Falls, Anne Buchholz's class at The Renaissance Academy, Gina Pedriana-Basche's class at River Falls High School, Beth Kenseth's class at Meyer Middle School and the Greenwood Teacher's Pottery Class by Robin Kelley.